-There are instances when we do not only want to look at data that matches between two or more tables but also data that does not match to be returned.
-We can look for data that does not exist in the left table, does not exist in the right table, or a case of having data that does not match.
+There are instances when we want to look at data that matches between two or more tables.
+There are also instances when we want to return data that does not match.
+We can look for data that does not exist in the left table, or for data that does not exist in the right table.
 In this tutorial, we will focus on data that does not match in either table.

 CREATE TABLE representative ( representative_id INT PRIMARY KEY, first_name VARCHAR (30) NOT NULL, last_name VARCHAR (30) NOT NULL );